 The companies owning or running the websites have either denied they were hacked or have refused to comment.

 Honorable Mention: DC Police Department

-In late January, the District of Columbia Police reported that ransomware infected 70% of the storage devices that record data from D.C. police surveillance cameras eight days before inauguration day.
+In late January, the District of Columbia Police reported that ransomware was in 70% of the storage devices that record data from D.C. police surveillance cameras eight days before inauguration day.
 As reported here, city officials announced that the ransomware incapacitated police cameras between January 12 and January 15 and affected 123 of 187 network video recorders for public spaces across the city.
-Law enforcement was forced to reinstall software for all the cameras in a frantic effort in the lead-up to the inauguration.
+Law enforcement had to frantically reinstall software for all the cameras in the lead-up to the inauguration.

 FunPlus, the company that makes a popular free-to-play mobile game called “Family Farm Seaside,” was hacked, compromising information on 3.3 million users.
 The hacker also stole product source code from the company.
 The hacker reportedly talked to reporters for Vice.com and said: “I decided I’m just gonna publish everything and let their investors see what a joke their security and s**t is.”

 Hitachi Payment Services confirmed that, in mid-2016, malware hacked its servers and stole personal and financial data for 3.2 million customers in India including credit card information.
 This data breach was first reported in February 2017.
 The hack was particularly problematic because the malware securely deleted various tracing/tracking information making it impossible to know exactly what data was exfiltrated by the malware.
 The breach led to a massive downturn in credit card use and significant damage to revenues and profits.